ethanagb/SiLiCO/install.md

 Requirements
 ---
-SiLiCO is compatible with Python 2.7.11 or higher and Python 3.5 or higher.
+SiLiCO is compatible with Python 2.7.11 or higher.
+Python 3.5 compatibility is a work in progress.

 SiLiCO requires the following dependencies, which are installed (or updated) during setup: